-Oxidation of VOCs by O_3 and NO_3 is similar to that in the MCM.
-The oxidation by OH, however, significantly differs from the MCM treatment and therefore is detailed in the next section.
+Oxidation of VOCs by O_3 and NO_3 is similar to that in MCM.
+The oxidation by OH, however, significantly differs from MCM treatment and therefore is detailed in the next section.

-2.1.1 VOC reaction with OH
+2.1.1 VOC reactions with OH

-Reactions of OH with organic molecules can be either H-abstraction or OH-addition.
-If available, experimental rate coefficients are preferred and taken mostly from the IUPAC kinetic data evaluation (Atkinson et al., 2006).
-Unmeasured rate coefficients for the C_1 to C_5 species are estimated with a site-specific Structure-Activity Relationship (SAR) similar to the MCM, based on the work of Atkinson (1987) and Kwok and Atkinson (1995).
-The base rate coefficients for OH-addition to double bonds are taken from the more recent SAR by Peeters et al. (2007).
-For the C_6 to C{11} species, the MCM rate coefficients are retained.
-It is worth noting that the latter have no temperature-dependence and are only given at 298 K. The effect of neighbouring groups is expressed by substituent factors and is differentiated by functional group.
-Most substituent factors by Kwok and Atkinson (1995) are updated or calculated ex novo by computing the relative rate coefficient of OH with the simplest VOC

-10 bearing the substituent relative to the one of its parent compound.
-A clear limitation of this approach is that for OH-addition no substituent effect on the branching ratios is considered.
-No rigorous evaluation of the SAR has been conducted and the estimation uncertainty is expected to be in the same range as for the SAR used by the MCM.
+Reactions of OH with organic molecules can be either H abstraction or OH addition.
+If available, experimental rate coefficients are preferred and taken mostly from the IUPAC kinetic data evaluation (Atkinson et al., 2006; Wallington et al., 2018).
+Unmeasured rate coefficients for the C1 to C5 species are estimated with a site-specific structure-activity relationship (SAR) similar to MCM, based on the work of Atkinson (1987) and Kwok and Atkinson (1995).
+The base rate coefficients for OH addition to double bonds are taken from the more recent SAR by Peeters et al. (2007).
+For the C_6 to C{11} closed-shell species, the MCM rate coefficients are retained.
+It is worth noting that the SAR-estimated ones have no temperature dependence and are only given at 298 K. The effect of neighboring groups is expressed by substituent factors and is differentiated by functional group.
+Most substituent factors by Kwok and Atkinson (1995) are updated or calculated ex novo by computing the relative rate coefficient of OH with the simplest VOC bearing the substituent relative to the one of its parent compound (Table 1).
+A clear limitation of this approach is that for OH addition, no substituent effect on the branching ratios is considered.
+No rigorous evaluation of the SAR has been conducted and the estimation uncertainty is expected to be in the same range as for the SAR used by MCM.

-The general formulae for H-abstraction by OH are:
+The general formulae for H abstraction by OH are

-$$k(\mathrm{CH}3 X) = k_p \cdot F(X) \tag{1}$$
+$$k(\mathrm{CH}3 X) = k{\mathrm{p}} \cdot F(X),\tag{1}$$

-$$15 \quad k(\mathrm{CH}2 XY) = k_s \cdot F(X) \cdot F(Y) \tag{2}$$ where k_p , k_s , k_t are the group rate coefficients for the hydrogens on the primary, secondary and tertiary carbon atoms, respectively, and F(X) is the factor for the substituent X.
+$$k(\operatorname{CH}2 XY) = k{\mathrm{s}} \cdot F(X) \cdot F(Y), \qquad (2)$$ where k_p , k_s , and k_t are the group rate coefficients for the hydrogens on the primary, secondary, and tertiary carbon atoms, respectively, and F(X) is the factor for the substituent X.

-$$k(CHXYZ) = k_t \cdot F(X) \cdot F(Y) \cdot F(Z)$$ (3)
+$$k(CHXYZ) = k_t \cdot F(X) \cdot F(Y) \cdot F(Z), \qquad (3)$$

-The SAR for OH-addition to (poly)alkenes is based on the hypothesis that the site-specific rate coefficient depends solely on the stability of the radical product (Peeters et al., 2007).
-Thus, rate coefficients for the formation of primary, secondary and tertiary radicals are derived from the high-pressure limits for ethene, 2-butene and 2,3-dimethyl-2-butene, respectively.
-It's worth noting that for the tertiary radical formation, Peeters et al. (2007) used solely the rate coefficient for 2,3-dimethyl-2butene and not that for 2-methyl-2-butene minus that for the secondary radical.
+The SAR for OH addition to (poly)alkenes is based on the hypothesis that the site-specific rate coefficient depends solely on the stability of the radical product (Peeters et al., 2007).
+Thus, rate coefficients for the formation of primary, secondary, and tertiary radicals are derived from the highpressure limits for ethene, 2-butene, and 2,3-dimethyl-2butene, respectively.
+It is worth noting that for the tertiary radical formation, Peeters et al. (2007) solely used the rate coefficient for 2,3-dimethyl-2-butene and not that for 2methyl-2-butene minus that for the secondary radical.

-2.1.2 RO_2 reaction with NO_x
+2.1.2 RO2 reactions with NO_x and NO3

-25 Reactions with NO are the dominant sink for RO2 under polluted conditions.
+Reactions with NO are the dominant sink for RO2 under polluted conditions.
 The RO2-size independent MCM rate coefficient is used with the exception of CH3O2 and CH3CH2O2, for which the IUPAC recommendations are followed (Atkinson et al., 2006).
 In general, the two possible reaction channels are considered: